The Legal Excellence Program for Articling Students - Montreal

 Our articling students prepare and plead some motions and assist senior lawyers in the preparation of litigation files.
 We are looking for people that are motivated and passionate about litigation.

 Counsel at the Directorate deal with a variety of issues such as: exclusion from Canada for crimes against humanity, medical or criminal inadmissibility, national security, habeas corpus, claims for refugee status and applications for stays of removal orders.
 For example, it was a team from the Immigration Directorate who led proceedings in such high-profile cases as Mugesera, Charkaoui, Jazziri, and Dany Villanueva.
-Our counsel represent the interests of the Crown before Federal Courts and, on occasion, before the Superior Court.
+Our counsel represent the interests of the Crown before the Federal Courts and, on occasion, before the Superior Court.

 Articling students at the Immigration Law Directorate can expect to have carriage of their own judicial review files - under the supervision of a mentor - from drafting to pleading before the Court.
 Articling students will also have the opportunity to assist more experienced counsel in complex files.
-Extensive training is provided in this fascinating area of the law that is at the forefront of developments in Canadian Administrative Law.
+Extensive training is provided in this fascinating area of law which is at the forefront of developments in Canadian Administrative Law.
 Articling students become involved in the Directorate's professional activities upon their arrival.

 Tax Litigation Directorate

 Articling students will plead and have conduct of their own files in the areas of employment insurance and taxation before the Tax Court of Canada (Informal Procedure), and will assist counsel in drafting procedures, in carrying out legal research and in other matters (motions, out-of-court examinations and trials).
 Articling students will also have the opportunity to handle or to participate in out-of-court settlement negotiations.
+Articling students are well integrated to our team and benefit from a professional accompaniment that is enriching.

 Commercial Law Directorate